 - In a medium bowl combine shrimp, oil, seasoning, 1 teaspoon minced garlic, and red pepper flakes.
 Stir well and set aside.

 - In another bowl, mix together mayonnaise and pickle relish.
-Add the remaining minced garlic (about ½ clove) to the mayonnaise mixture and stir well.
+Add the remaining minced garlic to the mayonnaise mixture and stir well.
 Set aside.

 - Preheat grill.
-Once hot, add shrimp and grill in a single layer.
-Cook for about 2 minutes per side, until shrimp are done and turn opaque.
+Once hot, add shrimp in a single layer.
+Cook for about 2 minutes per side, until shrimp are fully cooked and turn opaque.
 Remove from grill immediately.